Mohsentd/tablereserve-frontend-capstoneproject/README.md

 This is a Front End Project for assignment on Coursera.
 (Meta Front End Developer Capstone)

-Screenshots available in screenshots folder!
+Screenshots are available in screenshots folder!